thoth-station/adviser/README.rst

   packages resolved (e.g. a package accidentally not stated as a dependency of a library, dependency underpinning issues, ...)

-* remove a dependency in specific version or the whole dependency from the dependency graph (e.g. a package accidentally stated aa a dependency, missing ABI symbols in the runtime environment, dependency overpinning issues, ...)
+* remove a dependency in a specific version or the whole dependency from the dependency graph (e.g. a package accidentally stated a a dependency, missing ABI symbols in the runtime environment, dependency overpinning issues, ...)

 * score a package occurring in the dependency graph positively - prioritize